junerockwell/ghcc_admin/README.md

   - Works with one command out of the box:
     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.

+## Developer Notes

+- We don't necessary need to use karma, nightwatch or e2e.
+All of the GHCC Vue Admin apps do not use them.
+You are prompted for them in case you really feel like using them because you need them.
+- All of the GHCC Vue Admin projects use Runtime-only on prompt.